Parts of the Sentence - Review

 5. The winding path had become somewhat steep and slightly uneven.

-- The, winding, steep (predicate adjective), and uneven (predicate adjective) modify path
+- The, winding, steep, and uneven modify path

 - somewhat modifies steep

 - slightly modifies uneven